SnapshotGames/PPWorkshopTool/README.md

 - **Thumbnail Path** - The main image of your Workshop Item.
 The image must be below 1MB and in .png, .jpg or .gif format.
 - **Visibility** - The initial visibility of your Workshop item.

 You can change everything except the thumbnail image later from the Workshop web interface.

 Click OK and enter a log message for this change.
 Those messages will be visible in the change log in your Workshop item.
 If everything's fine your Workshop item will be created and linked to your mod project.
 You can use the **Workshop -> Open Workshop Item in Steam** menu item to open your new workshop item in the Steam client.

 #### 4. Upload Data to Steam Workshop

+When you are ready to upload your mod to Steam Workshop select your project from the list and then select **Workshop -> Upload Data to Workshop...** from the menu.
+Confirm the upload and enter the change log message.
+Everything that's currently in your project's **/Dist** directory will be uploaded to your Steam Workshop item.